lexxmark/QtCreator-JsExtensions-Plugin/README.md

 You can see 5 additional elements on the mode panel (left side):

-1. Green box with "Work" label is a [RelaxTracker](https://github.com/lexxmark/QtCreator-JsExtensions-Plugin/tree/master/plugins/RelaxTracker).
+1. Green box with "Work" label is a [RelaxTracker](https://github.com/lexxmark/QtCreator-JsExtensions-Plugin/tree/master/jep_plugins/RelaxTracker).
 This is QQuickView window which periodically flashes with red box and label "Break" (to remind user to have a break).
-2. "Close All" button closes all opened documents [see](https://github.com/lexxmark/QtCreator-JsExtensions-Plugin/blob/master/plugins/CloseAllBttn/CloseAllBttn.jep.js).
+2. "Close All" button closes all opened documents [see](https://github.com/lexxmark/QtCreator-JsExtensions-Plugin/blob/master/jep_plugins/CloseAllBttn/CloseAllBttn.jep.js).
-3. "Save All" button saves all modified documents [see](https://github.com/lexxmark/QtCreator-JsExtensions-Plugin/blob/master/plugins/SaveAllBttn/SaveAllBttn.jep.js).
+3. "Save All" button saves all modified documents [see](https://github.com/lexxmark/QtCreator-JsExtensions-Plugin/blob/master/jep_plugins/SaveAllBttn/SaveAllBttn.jep.js).
-4. Digital Clocks box animates current time [see](https://github.com/lexxmark/QtCreator-JsExtensions-Plugin/tree/master/plugins/Clock).
+4. Digital Clocks box animates current time [see](https://github.com/lexxmark/QtCreator-JsExtensions-Plugin/tree/master/jep_plugins/Clock).
-5. Weather box shows current weather conditions [see](https://github.com/lexxmark/QtCreator-JsExtensions-Plugin/tree/master/plugins/Weather).
+5. Weather box shows current weather conditions [see](https://github.com/lexxmark/QtCreator-JsExtensions-Plugin/tree/master/pluginshondin/Weather).

 #How to write jep plugins
-At QtCreator startup JsExtensions plugin scans Lexxmark folder and subfolders for *.jep.js files.
+At QtCreator startup JsExtensions plugin scans jep_plugins folder and subfolders for *.jep.js files.
 It tries to load each *.jep.js file, looks for "initialize" function inside and executes it.
 We can write minimal jep plugin like this:

 ```JavaScript
 function initialize() {